Cheltenham Spa St. James railway station: History

 Although the GWR had absorbed the Midland and South Western Junction Railway (MSWJR) at the 1923 Grouping, the MSWJR trains from Andover, Swindon and Cirencester continued to run to the LMS (ex-Midland Railway) station at Cheltenham (Lansdown).
 It was not until the British Railways period that these were eventually diverted to the former GWR stations at St. James and Malvern Road, this occurring from 3 November 1958, but less than three years later, on 9 September 1961, the services along the MSWJR line ceased entirely.
 Closure of the route from Kingham followed on 15 October 1962.
 The remaining services using St. James were insufficient to make the station's retention a viable proposition and, as Birmingham to Gloucester services could not use it, Cheltenham Spa St. James station closed to passengers on 3 January 1966, with the remaining passenger services being diverted to the less-convenient Cheltenham Spa (Lansdown).
 General freight ceased at the same time, but coal continued until 31 October 1966; by this time the station was worked as a long siding from Malvern Road East Signal Box after the closure in June of that year of St. James's Box.
+The station site remained served by several bus routes for many years despite little need to do so.